Currently the D16 has three ISO settings; 100, 200, and 400. We will soon be adding 800 ISO via a firmware update.

-Q: Why can’t you sell to International buyers right now?
+Q: Why can’t you ship to International buyers right now?

 A: Our current contract with Bolex says we may only ship cameras to addresses in North America.
 If you have friends or family in North America or are able to set up a US mailing address, using one of the many online services, you can purchase a camera.

 Q: Wait, so you’re actually working with Bolex International?

 Q: What is the estimated price of a Digital Bolex?